UK's Heathrow Airport to use renewable jet fuel for first time

-The fuel, produced by Finland's Neste and supplied by oil trader Vitol (VITOV.UL), is made entirely of renewable and sustainable waste such as cooking oil and animal fat, the airport and companies said in a joint statement on Thursday.
+The fuel, produced by Finland’s Neste and supplied by oil trader Vitol, is made entirely of renewable and sustainable waste such as cooking oil and animal fat, the airport and companies said in a joint statement on Thursday.

 It cuts greenhouse gas emissions by up to 80% compared with regular aviation fuel, they added.